 You can see that both of these figures are quadrilaterals with the same measurements but the figures are not same.
 In class VII we have discussed about uniqueness of triangles.
-To construct unique triangle you need three sides or two sides and one included angle or two angles and a side.
-How many measurements do we need to construct a unique quadrilateral?
+For a unique triangle you need any three measurements.
+They may be three sides or two sides and one included angle, two angles and a side etc. How many measurements do we need to make a unique quadrilateral?
 By a unique quadrilateral we mean that quadrilaterals made by different persons with the same measurements will be congruent.